mkandes/galyleo/README.md

 `gpu-hotel` queue also has one dual Intel Xeon Silver 4110 processor node with 16 CPU-cores and 8 NVIDIA GeForce RTX 2080Ti GPUs.
-So, if you would like to explicitly request your notebook session be scheduled on a certain type of GPU, then you can pass the type of GPU required (if it is listed in the PBS node properties) via the `--constraint` command-line option.
+So, if you would like to explicitly request your notebook session be scheduled on a certain type of GPU, then you should also pass the type of GPU required (listed in the `pbsnodes` properties) via the `--constraint` command-line option.
 ```bash
 galyleo launch --account abc123 --partition gpu-hotel --cpus 2 --constraint gpu2080ti --time-limit 00:30:00 --sif pytorch_21.07-py3.sif --bind '"/oasis,${TMPDIR}"' --nv